KonstantinosAng/portman/README.md

 # Port checker application

-Simple lightweight application to check if a port is open on a given ip!
+Simple lightweight application to check if a port is open on a given ip, using [ElectronJS](https://www.electronjs.org/).

 ## Requirements
 Clone the repo, open a terminal in the repo's path and run the following code: